oceans404/nillion-sv-example/README.md

 ## Project Structure

+### postSchema.js: File to create a new structured data collection with a schema: schema.json

+- Create a named collection
+- Upload the schema collection for use by your organization
+- Returns the schema id of the created collection

 ### index.js: Main example file showing how to:

-- Set collectionConfig (schema id and encrypted fields)
 - Initialize SecretVaultWrapper
-- Write data with encrypted fields
+- Write data with encrypted fields to an existing schema collection by schema id
 - Read and decrypt data from nodes

 ### nillionOrgConfig.js: Configuration file containing: